I would like to announce that the business for next week will be:

 The hon.
 Lady raises a very serious issue and it is completely horrendous when anyone is killed as a result of dangerous driving.
 She will be aware that we had a debate, as a result of many representations from hon.
 Members, just before recess.
 I hope that she was able to make her points there, but certainly Ministers are looking very carefully at what more can be done.

 The Procedure Committee, on which I sit, is going to report imminently on the meaningful vote.
 It would obviously be wrong for me to provide a trailer for that, but I can give my personal views, and I wonder what the Leader of the House thinks about this.
-If we are going to have a meaningful vote, should not we know what we are voting on?
-Is not it the right thing to do, in accordance with the normal procedure of the House, to have the amendments first?
+If we are going to have a meaningful vote, should we not know what we are voting on?
+Is it not the right thing to do, in accordance with the normal procedure of the House, to have the amendments first?
 Some of us are Brexiteers and some are remainers, but we all believe in the supremacy and importance of Parliament.
 This motion is amendable and it makes no sense at all to vote on the main motion having no idea what subsequent amendments might be passed.
 So can the Leader of the House consider at least that as a representation—we should take the amendments first?

 My hon.
 Friend will be aware that there will be, as the Prime Minister said earlier, plenty of time for discussion and consideration of exactly what the deal looks like and of the advice given around it, and indeed for consideration of amendments that hon.
 Members want to bring forward.
 Clearly, once the deal with the EU has been agreed, Parliament will have a vote on the withdrawal agreement and the terms of our future partnership.
 Parliament will have the choice to accept or reject the deal.
 Of course if Parliament accepts the deal, we will introduce the EU withdrawal agreement Bill, which will implement it in domestic legislation, and if Parliament chooses to reject the deal, the Government will be unable to ratify the agreement.
 But to be clear, of course the motion will be amendable.